 Korgialenios Library

-The library has about 60,000 volumes and is one of its largest libraries Greece.
-About half of the books, in Greek and in foreign languages, are from the 19th century. or earlier.
-The oldest publication is the Souda dictionary, a 1499 edition.
+The Korgialeneios Library is located in the centre of Argostoli on Ilias Zervos Street.
+It’s open daily, Monday to Friday, from 9 am until 12 noon, while on weekends and afternoons, it is closed.
+The library has about 60,000 volumes and is one of the largest libraries in Greece.
+About half of the books, both in Greek and foreign languages, are from the 19th century or earlier.
+The oldest publication is the Souda Dictionary, an edition of 1499.
+The library also hosts various events throughout the year such as book presentations and poetry collections.

 0 Reviews